 I will start where I left off yesterday so I don’t miss anything.
 But what a 24 hours this has been.

-Deanne called to say that Leroy and Steve’s team had made it into the finals.
+Deanne called to say Steve’s team had made it into the finals.
 So they couldn’t come and see E as the final spring tournament game was at 7 PM last night.
-When I hung up and told him, he looked so sad that he was missing out on what he loved and was reminiscing about last spring breaks tournament.
+When I hung up and told E, he looked so sad that he was missing out on what he loved and was reminiscing about last spring breaks tournament.
 So I went to the nurse and asked her if he could have a pass to go home for the night to watch Steve’s game.
 She called the Doctor and he said fine as long as were back by rounds at 8 AM.
 But that was fine with us as we could see the game and get a decent nights sleep in our own bed together.
 We were out of there as fast as we could.
 It was an escape.
 We were on our way home by five, in the middle of rush hour.

 E had a bath.
-I phoned the Yee’s and told them E said he would come to Steve’s game if he scored a hat trick.
+I phoned the Deanne and told her E said he would come to Steve’s game if he scored a hat trick.
 We went to the game at the local Arena.
 E wrapped in a blanket.
 It was loud and crowded.
 Steve scored his hat trick.. pointing up to E after each goal.
 They won the game and the tournament Gold 6 – 0.
 So it was strange sitting there, when only 2 hours earlier we had been in the cardiac ward and E was still in fact a patient and a priority for a heart.

 After the game we came home.
 E was tired.
 I went up to have a bath and we planned to have an early night.

 Scott and Jeanie were so excited.
 We all got packed and phoned our family and the gang.
-We drove over to the Ean’s to tell Jck in person and give him a kiss.
+We drove over to the Ean’s to tell Jack in person and give him a kiss.
 He also was so excited.

 We dropped Jeanie and Scott at Lisa’s to spend the night.
 Lisa jumped in the car and then Becci pulled up and jumped in the car too!
 They said no way were we going without them.
 I was quite calm and able to drive with no problem.
 E just couldn’t believe it was happening.
 We parked in the Wall Centre and went back up this room on 5A.
 The nurses were expecting him